All-Hands-AI/openhands-resolver/README.md

 This repository includes a GitHub Actions workflow that can automatically attempt to fix issues labeled with 'fix-me'.
 Follow the steps to use this workflow in your own repository, and feel free to contact us through github issues or [contact@all-hands.dev](mailto:contact@all-hands.dev) if you have questions:

-1. Create a github personal access token.
+1. Prepare a github personal access token.
 You can:
     1. [Contact us](mailto:contact@all-hands.dev) and we will set up a token for the [openhands-agent](https://github.com/openhands-agent) account (if you want to make it clear which commits came from the agent.
     2. Choose your own github user that will make the commits to the repo, [and create a personal access token](https://github.com/settings/tokens?type=beta) with read/write scope for "contents", "issues", "pull requests", and "workflows" on the desired repos.